Cloud

 • For managed instance requests or requests for help that requires action for the Cloud team engineers (exp. coding, infrastructure change etc.) please create a GH issue and assign a team/cloud label.
 You can also post a follow up message on the #cloud slack channel

-When to offer a Managed Instance
+When to offer a Cloud Instance

 See below for the SLAs and Technical implementation details (including Security) related to managed instances.